ourcaldo/indexnowjs-maindev/PRIVACY_POLICY.md

 **Affiliates.** We may share any information we receive with our corporate affiliates under common ownership or control for any of the purposes described in this Privacy Policy.

 **Service Providers.** We may share any information we receive with vendors retained in connection with the provision of our Services and that process your information on our behalf.
 These entities include:
-- Cloud hosting and authentication service providers
+- Hosting and authentication service providers
 - Third-party payment processors for billing management
 - Google for indexing services
 - Email service providers for transactional email delivery
-- Geolocation service providers
+- Location service providers
-- Analytics, security, machine learning, and fraud prevention companies
+- Analytics, security, and fraud prevention companies

 **Google Services Integration.** When you use our Google indexing features, we share your website URLs with Google in accordance with your instructions and Google's terms of service.